google/wuffs/doc/spec/nie-spec.md

 # Naïve Image Formats: NIE, NII, NIA

-Status: Draft (as of December 2018).
+Status: Draft (as of August 2019).
 There is no compatibility guarantee yet.

 ## NIE: Still Images